statedecoded/documentation/config.md

 What is the name of the place that these laws govern?

 ## LAWS_NAME
-What does this state call its laws?
+What does this place call its laws? e.g., `The Kansas Statutes`, `The Code of Virginia`, etc.

 ## SECTION_SYMBOL
 What is the prefix that indicates a section?
 In many states, this is `§`, but in others it might be `s `.
+This would be formatted as `§ 1.23-45` or `s.
+123`.

 ## EDITION_ID
 Establish which version of the code that's in effect sitewide.
 This is the database ID in the `editions` table.
 (On a new installation, this will always be `1`.)

 ## EDITION_YEAR
 Establish which version of the code that's in effect sitewide.
 This is the label for the present revision.
-Although it's titled "year," if setting up a site for a code that is updated more frequently than annually, another terse label will suffice here (e.g., `2015-02-01` or `2014-Q1`).
+Although the word "year" appears in the title, if setting up a site for a code that is updated more frequently than annually, another terse label will suffice here (e.g., `2015-02-01` or `2014-Q1`).
+This label will appear in URLs.

 ## INCLUDES_REPEALED
 Does this state's code include laws that have been repealed formally, and that are marked as such?
-This will suppress their display, so that visits don't have to wade through nearly empty, repealed laws.
+This will suppress their display, so that visits don't have to wade through empty, repealed laws.
+If your legal code isn't full of vast wastelands of long-abandoned chapters, then you can leave this set to `FALSE`.

 ## PDO_DSN
 [PHP Data Object's Data Source Name](http://php.net/manual/en/ref.pdo-mysql.connection.php)—tells PHP how to connect to the MySQL database.
 (Only MySQL will work.)
 This looks like this: